orangespaceman/folio/src/_posts/portfolio/2012-07-04-team-gb-dashboard.md

 It allowed users to search through olympic events and athletes to find relevant information.

-Events and athletes could be remembered by the app for easy future access.
+A user's favourite events and athletes could be remembered by the app for ease of access in future.

 In addition to the main app, a Node.js application was built to retrieve and consolidate data on athletes and events provided by a third-party vendor.